Realizations of countable Borel equivalence relations: Additional Results

-\section{Additional results}
+\chapter{Additional Results}

-\subsection{Hyperfinite generating groups}
+\section{Hyperfinite generating groups}

-We introduced in \cref{S2} the concept of hyperfinite generating groups.
+We introduced in \Cref{generators} the concept of hyperfinite generating groups.
 We will establish here some equivalent formulations of this concept and in particular prove the fact mentioned in the paragraph after \cref{4.8}.
-Below we let $\mu$ be the product of the uniform measure on $\cantor$ and by $[E_0]\leq {\rm Aut}(\cantor, \mu)$ the usual measure theoretic full group of the pmp equivalence relation $E_0$.
-For a countable group $\Delta\leq [E_0]$, we denote by $E_\Delta$ the subequivalence relation of $E_0$ induced by the action of $\Delta$ on $\cantor$.
+Below we let $\mu$ be the unique $E_0$-invariant measure on $2^\N$, and we denote by $[E_0]$ the measure-theoretic full group of $E_0$ with respect to $\mu$ (see \Cref{prelim-measure}).
+For a countable subgroup $\Delta \le [E_0]$, we denote by $E_\Delta$ the subequivalence relation of $E_0$ induced by the action of $\Delta$ on $\cantor$.
 This is again understood to be defined only $\mu$-a.e.

 Below an {\bf IRS} on a countable group $\Gamma$ is a measure on the space of subgroups of $\Gamma$ invariant under conjugation.
-We say that an IRS $\mu$ has some property P if $\mu$-almost all $\Delta\leq \Gamma$ have property P. Finally a subgroup $\Delta\leq \Gamma$ is {\bf co-amenable} if the action of $\Gamma$ on $\Gamma/\Delta$ is amenable, i.e., admits a finitely additive probability measure.
+We say that an IRS $\mu$ has some property P if $\mu$-almost all $\Delta \le \Gamma$ have property P. Finally a subgroup $\Delta \le \Gamma$ is {\bf co-amenable} if the action of $\Gamma$ on $\Gamma/\Delta$ is amenable, i.e., admits a finitely additive probability measure.